duckytopia/DistantObject/README.txt

 This plugin renders effects for distant objects in Kerbal Space Program v1.0.

-Version 1.5.4 Release Notes:
+Version 1.5.5 Release Notes:
-- Fix the App Launcher extra button.
+- Option to show config button only in Space Center view (Gribbleshnibit8View).

 Original plugin by duckytopia (Rubber Ducky on the KSP forum).